danielelozzi/SPEED/README.md

 1.  **SPEED Desktop App**: A user-friendly GUI application for running a full analysis pipeline, designed for end-users and researchers.
 2.  **`speed-analyzer`**[![PyPI version](https://img.shields.io/pypi/v/speed-analyzer.svg)](https://pypi.org/project/speed-analyzer/): A Python package for developers who want to integrate the analysis logic into their own scripts.
 3.  **`speedAnalyzerR`**: An experimental command-line package for the R programming language.
 Documentation -> [CLICK HERE](https://danielelozzi.github.io/SPEED)

-This version supports GPU acceleration for YOLO analysis and also offers three powerful AOI definition methods:
+ This version supports GPU acceleration for YOLO analysis and also offers four powerful AOI definition methods:
 1.  **Static AOI**: A fixed rectangle for stationary scenes.
 2.  **Dynamic AOI (Object Tracking)**: An AOI that automatically follows a selected object detected by YOLO.
 3.  **Dynamic AOI (Manual Keyframes)**: A user-defined AOI path created by setting its position and size at key moments in the video.
+4.  **Surface from Markers/QR Codes**: Define a dynamic, non-rectangular surface for enrichment by mapping its corners to ArUco or QR code markers.
-4.  **Real-time visualization**: A real-time visualization of external and internal camera with YOLO AOI and manual multiple AOI, allowing the visualization of blink, pupillometry, fragmentation and events management.
+5.  **Real-time visualization**: A real-time visualization of external and internal camera with multi-task YOLO, dynamic AOIs, and LSL streaming.
+It allows for live visualization of blinks, pupillometry, fragmentation, and event management.
-5. **Data Viewer**: A separate window that allow the visualization of DICOM/BIDS metadata and the visualization/plot the data.
+6.  **Data Viewer**: A separate, powerful window that allows for the interactive visualization of BIDS/DICOM/Un-enriched data, with video playback, event editing, on-the-fly YOLO analysis, and data export.
+7.  **Data Plotter**: An interactive tool to plot time-series data (pupil, gaze, fixations, etc.) and calculate statistics on user-selected time ranges.
-6. **Multi-Task YOLO**: Pre-trained and custom object detection, segmentation, pose estimation, and oriented bounding box (OBB) detection using various YOLO models.
+8.  **Multi-Task YOLO**: Pre-trained and custom object detection, segmentation, pose estimation, and oriented bounding box (OBB) detection using various YOLO models.

-7. **Advanced Tracking and Re-identification (Re-ID)**: Utilize robust trackers like BoT-SORT and ByteTrack to maintain object identities across frames, even through occlusions.
+9.  **Advanced Tracking and Re-identification (Re-ID)**: Utilize robust trackers like BoT-SORT and ByteTrack to maintain object identities across frames, even through occlusions.
 This is crucial for accurately analyzing interactions with specific objects or people over time.
-7. **Video-in-Video**: A specialized video generation mode that replaces the scene camera view with the on-screen content the user is watching, synchronized with gaze and events.
+10. **Video-in-Video**: A specialized video generation mode that replaces the scene camera view with the on-screen content the user is watching, synchronized with gaze and events.
  ---
 * **Interactive NSI Calculator**: A post-analysis tool to calculate the Normalized Switching Index within user-defined time windows.

 ## 1. SPEED Desktop Application (For End Users)

 An application with a graphical user interface (GUI) for a complete, visually-driven analysis workflow.

 ### How to Use the Application
 1.  **Download the latest version**: Go to the [Releases page](https://github.com/danielelozzi/SPEED/releases) and download the `.zip` file for your operating system (Windows or macOS).
 2.  **Extract and Run**: Unzip the file and run the `SpeedApp` executable.